Distinctive Competence

 Program’s Objectives

-- Clarify Embodied Awareness
+- Clarify Embodied Awareness to Cognitive Functioning

-- Determine Spatial Awareness Inside the Body
+- Determine Spatial Awareness Inside and Outside of the Body

-- Experience Embodied Cognition
+- Learn from Embodied Cognition

 Surprisingly, when children lie on the floor and are asked, “What is touching the floor?”
 They say, “Nothing.”
+Teach them embodied cognition, the Sensory Body (SB) and you just introduced their best friend.

-Parts I & II
+Programs: Part I & II

-There are two parts to the WTM program.
 Part I is designed for the general public and is simple to implement.
-It includes both the animated video program, Get Sensational Attention and the book, A New Sensory Self Awareness.
-Get Sensational Attention has two tracks, a short and long version.
-The objective for both versions is to shift attention from solely the outer circumstance to listening from a place within the body in order to respond.
-The short version takes seconds to implement.
-In the long version, the User Guide helps to give its reader an experience of the lesson.
-It serves to bring the body and brain together to improve and sustain the benefits.
-These benefits can then create a healthy lifestyle.
-The processes in Part I are easy to implement with any physical movement programs, teaching style, or lesson plan.
+It includes both the animated video program, Get Sensational Attention, and all the lessons in the book, A New Sensory Self Awareness.
+The Get Sensational Attention program has two tracks, a Short Track and a Long Track.
+The objective for both tracks is to shift attention from solely the outer circumstance to listening from a place within the body in order to respond.
+The short track takes seconds to implement; however, the long track gets sustainable results.
+The long track has a User Guide to help participants experience the lesson.
+It serves to sense the body and brain together, and is used to improve ways of addressing challenges.
+These benefits, over time, then create a healthy lifestyle.
+In addition, the lessons are so simple that you can adapt them to any physical movement program, teaching style, or lesson plan.

-Part II of WTM is for movement, yoga, research, counseling, or child development professionals.
-The methodology is not intended to clarify right or wrong moves, but rather, to sense the uniqueness of an individual’s behavioral patterns.
-With movement and the sense of proprioception, patterns reeducate.
+With Part II movement, the sense of proprioception and patterns of motion are integrated throughout the body through reeducation.
 (Proprioception is one’s own perception based on biological and cognitive stages of development; it’s an insight, or a “sixth sense,” according to Charles Sherrington, neurophysiologist.)
-Just as developmental actions interconnect to grow, these lessons have a biological-like nature that organically grows.
-To ensure ease and sustainable results, the biological sensations of actions are the key to obtaining lifetime results.
+Just as developmental actions interconnect to form building blocks for cognitive functioning, these lessons utilize the science of physics and the biological-like nature of motion, organically adapting to one’s environment.
+To ensure ease and sustainable results, understanding the biological sensations of actions is key to analyzing and adjusting the lesson to the participant.

 Though anyone can learn from the body/mind organization, the critical age to teach this is between five and eight years old.
 The process of movement in development is the major thoroughfare of the sensory-motor systems and behavior.
 This awareness helps all children, not just children with behavioral challenges.
 This “movement” is not about motor skills.
 It is the physicalness of the mind processing information through the body.
 Motion is bundles of sensations engaged in the wholeness of the senses, the mind, and the world.
 (See LINK Science and Feldenkrais Practitioner)